getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 Dropdown lists can also be tied to the results of an existing query.
 Just click `Query Based Dropdown List` under **Type** in the settings panel.
 Search for your target query in the **Query to load dropdown values from** bar.
 Performance will degrade if your target query returns a large number of records.

+{% callout info %}

+Dropdown values are loaded from the **last cached result** of the source query — Redash does not re-execute the source query when the parent query runs.
+This means a newly created source query will produce an empty dropdown until it has been executed at least once.
+To keep dropdown options up to date, configure a schedule on the source query (or execute it manually after the underlying data changes).
+The same cached values are also used to validate the submitted parameter value when executing a query via the API.

+{% endcallout %}

 If your target query returns more than one column, Redash uses the _first_ one.
 If your target query returns `name` and `value` columns, Redash populates the parameter selection widget with the `name` column but executes the query with the associated `value`.

 For example, suppose this query: